 - establishing a centralised licensing system of fishing vessels.

-- arranging for the rapid exchange of information collected through national surveillance activities
+- quickly exchanging information collected through national surveillance activities

 - exploring the feasibility of joint surveillance